Structure and hierarchy

 The 24 districts gather their members once a year to elect a moderator and conduct district business.
 These meetings also process any business moving from congregations to Annual Conference.

 The Annual Conference is the foundation.
 Every congregation has the opportunity to send at least one delegate, and any person--whether a delegate or not--is free to speak and offer motions.
 Delegates from the 24 districts make up Standing Committee, which recommends action on new business and presents a ballot for delegate vote.
-Annual Conference establishes major policies and elects the Mission and Ministry Board, which is responsible for hiring staff, carrying out Conference decisions, and developing programs based on the guidelines Conference provides.
+Annual Conference establishes major policies and elects the Mission and Ministry Board.